NACLab/ngc-museum/README.md

 brain-inspired computing see application as well as inspire future lines of scientific inquiry.

-This package is distributed under the 3-Clause BSD license.
+This package is distributed under the 3-Clause BSD license.<br>
 It is currently maintained by the
 <a href="https://www.cs.rit.edu/~ago/nac_lab.html">Neural Adaptive Computing
 (NAC) laboratory</a>.